Ensuring GxP Compliance through Rigorous Auditing Practices

 C. Qualified Audit Teams

-• Assembling audit teams with expertise in GxP practices, regulatory requirements, and the specific industry context.
+• Assembling audit teams with expertise in GxP audit practices, regulatory requirements, and the specific industry context.

 • Providing ongoing training to audit teams to stay abreast of evolving standards and best practices.